 A truly deliciously refreshing cocktail.
 Woody rancio notes in the cognac are freshened by the mint.
 Those with a dry palate may want to reduce the sugar

-Nail the perfect balance (as per this recipe) and this cognac based cocktail sings on the palate with cognac, richly subtle cherry, acidic lemon
+Nail the perfect balance and this cognac based cocktail sings on the palate with cognac, richly subtle cherry, zesty lemon acidity.

 A smooth, complex, Sazerac-style Martini.

 This old classic zings with fresh lemon and is beautifully balanced by the cognac base.

 A serious alternative to advocaat for those without raw egg inhibitions.

 Cognac is sweeter than the rye whiskey (or even bourbon) on which the Manhattan is classically based.
 Cognac is also usually slightly lower in alcohol,

 After the Whisky Sour, this is the most requested sour.
 Try it and you'll see why - but don't omit the egg white.

 An Old-Fashioned made with cognac instead of whiskey.
 Works well.